Love Sex Aur Dhokha: Box office

 Love Sex Aur Dhokla was made on a production budget of ₹20 million.
 It grossed ₹42.5 million in its opening weekend and ₹64.0 million at the end of its first week.
 It opened well at multiplexes in metro cities, in Delhi and North India.
 The film grossed ₹97.8 million by the end of its theatrical run, making it a profitable venture.

 Awards

 Namrata Rao and Pritam Das won the Best Editing and the Best Sound Design Award awards respectively at the 56th Filmfare Awards.
 Sneha Khanwalkar received the R. D. Burman Music Award.
 The film received the Best Film Award, while Banerjee received the Best Director Award at the 2011 Stardust Awards in the searchlight category.

 Sequel

-Love Sex Aur Dhoka 2 (LSD 2) a sequel by Banerjee with a tagline of "Love in the Times of the Internet" is set to release in 2024.
+Love Sex Aur Dhoka 2 (LSD 2) a sequel by Banerjee with a tagline of "Love in the Times of the Internet" was released in 2024.
+The sequel was a box office bomb.

+Initially planned as a single film, Love Sex Aur Dhokla duology was eventually split into two parts.